seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

-case, an enjoyable story is created out of a multitude of scenes, relayed at varying degrees of rapidity, backed by the delusive make-up of actors and actresses, so that one may lose oneself in a world of fantasy, even so, according to the point of view of *Dhamma*, the lifestyle outside is something made up and concocted.
+case, an enjoyable story is created out of a multitude of scenes, relayed at varying degrees of rapidity, backed by the delusive make-up of actors and actresses, so that one may lose oneself in a world of fantasy, even so, according to the point of view of Dhamma, the lifestyle outside is something made up and concocted.

 However, the darkness within is much thicker than the darkness outside.
 The